 The web-centric approach of netbooks and hybrid cloud infrastructure includes the ICE application for many tasks and assimilating any website or web app as a standalone desktop app.
 In this way, Instead of running local applications, it can work in a site-specific browser.

-Using this application on your device should fulfil the minimum hardware requirements of this distro, including a minimum RAM of 1 GB.
+Using this application on your device should fulfill the minimum hardware requirements of this distro, including a minimum RAM of 1 GB.
 However, the recommended RAM size is 2 GB, an Intel x86 processor or CPU, and at the least, available 4GB, but better would be an 8GB free disk space.

 In case you have any kind of issue in the use of this distro, you can always fall back on a backup service team of this Linux distro to help you out of your predicament or use its self-help document to enable instant troubleshooting in case the service team is not contactable.